 Following in the footsteps of his predecessors, Dave is a genuine innovator: relentlessly imaginative and constantly evolving.
 His professional experience has been augmented with extensive study, both formal and informal.
 He holds a First Class Honours degree in Jazz Performance and a PhD in Jazz Drumset Performance Studies from the Sydney Conservatorium of Music, and has studied under several world-class musicians, including Billy Hart, Joe Morello, Jim Chapin, Gordy Knudtson, and Chad Wackerman.

 As a bandleader and composer in his own right, Dave counts numerous creative projects under his belt.
 Previous undertakings include Dave Goodman’s Strange Loop, featuring guitarist James Muller; eleven-piece ensemble Game 1A: Chess; Ad Infinitum, which, in 2002, was commissioned for a recording by the ABC’s Jim McLeod’s Jazztrack; and performing at the 2015 Wangaratta Festival of Jazz and Blues with his quartet.

-The third is My Drum Practice.
-This extensive, dynamic online resource allows students and drummers to access invaluable information and keep up with Dave’s educational activities and events.
+The third is Dave's website.
+Dave is currently building an extensive, dynamic online resource allowing students and drummers to access invaluable information and keep up with Dave’s educational activities and events.
 As an educator, Dave draws on over twenty years of teaching experience from previous appointments at prominent institutions such as Sydney Conservatorium of Music, and his pedagogical vision is ‘to help aspiring drummers to realistically evaluate and improve their own rate of progress over time by establishing and adhering to a regular practice routine that includes musicianship, technique, repertoire, improvisation, and performance studies’.

 Dave plays Sonor Drums, Bosphorus Cymbals, Remo Drumheads, Innovative Percussion Sticks & Mallets, DW Pedals & Hardware, Roc-N-Soc Thrones, ProLogix Practice Pads, Protection Racket Cases, and Modacity Practice App exclusively.

 For a more detailed list of Dave's professional history, please visit: https://davegoodman.com.au/freelance-history